Login with Netlify Identity

 This fact sheet includes examples of how laws and practices can obstruct the HIV response and waste resources for support treatment and prevention efforts, as well as potential positive outcomes when good practices and laws based on human rights and available evidence are enforced.

 Promoting and protecting rights in the context of HIV and TB is critical to ensuring that investments in national responses are fully realized.
-Despite this, only US$137 million is spent globally each year on the human rights response to HIV.
-In 2012 this represented less than 1 percent of overall spending on the HIV response.[1]

 Loading resources